Epicanthic fold: High-frequency populations

-The highest frequency of occurrence of epicanthic folds is found in specific populations or ethnicities: East Asians, Southeast Asians, Central Asians, North Asians, Polynesians, Micronesians, Indigenous peoples of the Americas, Mestizos, and some African peoples (especially among Khoisan and Nilotic peoples).
-Among South Asians, they occur at very high frequencies among the Bhutanese, Northeast Indians, Kirati people and certain Adivasi tribes of eastern India.
+The highest frequency of occurrence of epicanthic folds is found in specific populations or ethnicities: East Asians, Southeast Asians, Central Asians, North Asians, Polynesians, Micronesians, Indigenous peoples of the Americas, Sámi people and some African people (especially among Khoisan and Nilotic people).
+Among South Asians, they occur at very high frequencies among the Nepalis, Bhutanese, Northeast Indians, Kirati people and certain Adivasi tribes of Eastern and Southern India.
+It is also commonly found in Northern India, especially in Kashmir.
+The Hazara people in Afghanistan and Pakistan commonly have this trait.
+Some people in Eastern/Northern Pakistan have this trait.

-In some of these populations the trait is almost universal, specifically in East Asians and Southeast Asians, where a majority, up to 90% in some estimations, of adults have this feature.
+In some of these populations, the trait is almost universal.
+This is especially true in Japan and South Korea, where a majority, up to 90% in some estimations, of adults naturally have this feature.
+In Southern China and Southeast Asia, about 70% have this feature.

 Lower-frequency populations

-Epicanthic folds also occur, at a considerably lower frequency, in other populations: Europeans (e.g., Scandinavians, English, Irish, Hungarians, Russians, Poles, Lithuanians, Latvians, Finns, Estonians and Samis), South Asians (Bengalis, Sinhalese, among other groups in eastern and southern South Asia), Nilotes, Cushites and Amazigh people.
+Epicanthic folds also occur, at a considerably lower frequency, in other populations: Europeans (e.g., Scandinavians, English, Irish, Hungarians, Russians, Poles, Lithuanians, Latvians, Finns, and Estonians), Jews, South Asians (Bengalis, Sinhalese, among other groups in eastern and southern South Asia), Nilotes, Cushites, and Amazigh people.

 Perception and attribution

 The degree of development of the fold between individuals varies greatly, and attribution of its presence or absence is often subjective, being to a degree relative to the occurrence of the trait within the community of the specific observer.
-Also, its frequency varies clinally across Eurasia.
+Also, its frequency varies but can be found in peoples all over the world.
 Its use, therefore, as a phenotypic marker to define biological populations is debatable.

 Possible evolutionary function

 The epicanthic fold is often associated with greater levels of fat deposition around the eyeball.
 The adipose tissue is thought to provide greater insulation for the eye and sinuses from the effects of cold, especially from freezing winds, and to represent an adaptation to cold climates.
 It has also been postulated that the fold itself may provide a level of protection from snow blindness.
-Though its appearance in peoples of Southeast Asia can be linked to possible descent from cold-adapted ancestors, its occurrence in various African peoples is not open to this explanation.
+Though its appearance in peoples of Southeast Asia can be linked to possible descent from cold-adapted ancestors, this does not explain its occurrence in various African peoples.
 The epicanthic fold found in many African people has been tentatively linked to protection for the eye from the high levels of ultraviolet light found in desert and semi-desert areas.

 The exact evolutionary function and origin of epicanthic folds remains unknown.
 Scientific explanations include either random variation and selection (presumably sexual selection), or possible adaption to desert environment and/or high levels of ultraviolet light found in high-altitude environments, such as the Himalayas.